clebin/SpectrumAssetMaker/README.md

 The data will be preceded by 2 bytes specifying the array length (hi/lo).
 This will appear after rows and columns if --add-dimensions is specified.

 ### Known Issues:

-* Currently tilesets and tilemaps must be exported as JSON (.tsj and .tmj files)

 * Don't leave gaps in the middle of tilesets as this will cause errors.